AligProgrammer01/AligProgrammer01/README.md

 - 👋 Hi, I’m @AligProgrammer01
 - ⚓ My full name is Alireza Shabaniverki
 - 👀 I’m interested in programming, AI, gaming and books.
+- 💞️ If you want to collaborate, or just have a question feel free to email me.
+- 🎓 Currently studying BSc Computer Science at University Of London.
 - 🌱 I’m currently programming (probably at this very moment).
-- 💞️ If you want to collaborate, or just have a question email me.
-- 🎓 Currently studying BSc Computer Science at University Of London.
 - 🔗 Email: alirezashedu22@gmail.com
 - 🔗 X: https://x.com/AlirezaShabaniV